 There are two types of calls.
 The first are your hand and mouth calls (you literally put a mouth call in your mouth).
-What you’re trying to do is for instance, to imitate distress – -like a dying rabbit or squirrel.
+What you’re trying to do with this sound is for instance, to imitate distress – -like a dying rabbit or squirrel.
 An electronic call is the other option.
-Basically the electronic calls are pre recorded chips or tapes of animals can be distress (or many others), and they play a certain sound or sequence of sounds.
+Basically the electronic calls are pre recorded chips or tapes of animal sounds that can be distress (or many others), and they play a certain sound or sequence of sounds.
 Just know that you get what you pay for – and electronic calls can run into hundreds of dollars.
 People actually spend that kind of money, as there are guides, and affinity groups that shoot hundreds of coyotes a year – -usually using dogs and radio collars- -which also can run into mega-dollars.
 I stick to hand or mouth calls – -my wallet abilities demand it!

-Your animal distress calls, which for instance imitate rabbits or squirrels being attacked or killed is one option.
+Your animal distress calls, which for instance imitate the sound of rabbits or squirrels being attacked or killed is one option.
 Another option are barks, howls, yips and yells of coyotes, which attract other coyotes.
 Coyotes are very manipulative in their sounds.
 There are distinct barks, howls, yips and yells, which will tell the savvy hunter just what is happening (this knowledge is where the experienced coyote hunter really distances him/herself from the average hunter).
 The specific sounds coyotes make will tell you when the coyote is approaching its quarry, when they close the distance, and when they strike.
 When a coyote approaches, gets closer and “surrounds” its quarry the barking turns to yips and becomes quicker.
 When they get real close, it’s almost like a puppy playing – -the sounds are short growls and snarls; and when a coyote makes a kill, its sounds are higher pitched, as well the barks/yips/yells become shorter, and quicker.

 Another call that real experienced coyote hunters use is the “squeaker type” of call – -like a mouse, or some other rodent.
 Coyote hunters use this type of call when a coyote is just not quite ready to come in, is a little out of range, or you can’t get a shot because of brush or other natural impediments.
 These “squeaker calls” usually will do the trick, but because they’re “squeaks,” you normally can’t use them over longer distances.
 Indeed, the wary coyote will literally know that there’s something wrong, if they can hear a “squeak” from a long distance.